Gravitational collapse in the AdS background and the black hole formation: Black hole formation

 \subsection{Black hole thermalization}

 We define the thermalization time as the time in which $f$ reaches a minimum value of $0.01$.
-In FIG.\ref{fig:y} we have depicted the dependence of the thermalization time $t_{T}$ on the radius of the initial black hole event horizon, for the same parameters of the wave packet.
-In the dual description, this corresponds to the dependence of the thermalization time by starting from thermal state at different temperatures.
+In Fig.\ref{fig:y} we have depicted the dependence of the thermalization time $t_{T}$ on the radius of the initial black hole event horizon, for the same parameters of the wave packet.
 In this coordinate the mass of the black hole is given by $M=\frac{1}{{u_{0}}^{4}}$.
-Therefore, the thermalization time increases with the decrease of the black hole mass. .
+Therefore, the thermalization time increases with the decrease of the black hole mass.
+It will also take longer for states with less temperature to reach another equilibrium state.